 Generally, this will require you to pay a fixed rate as opposed to the standard 22% that contractors/employees in the country are expected to pay.

-- Fixed-rate payment to CASS: €468.48/month
+Fixed-rate payment to CASS: €450-€500* per month

-Via a Work Contract
+2. Via a Work Contract

-You’ll also require basic documents such as proof of accommodation in Andorra and an apostille police certificate from your birth country as well as your country of residence.
+You’ll also need basic documents, such as proof of accommodation in Andorra and an apostilled police clearance from your birth country as well as your country of residence.

 You’ll also need to undergo a basic medical exam and sign a few forms.
-If you arrive in Andorra without employment, it is paramount to look at local job boards and contact local business owners as quickly as possible.
-Ideally, we don’t recommend arriving in Andorra for this type of active residency without a job already lined up.
+If you arrive in Andorra without employment, you’ll need to scour local job boards and contact local business owners as quickly as possible.
+That said, if you’re looking to secure active residency in Andorra we definitely do not recommend arriving without a job already lined up.

 Some of the pathways towards acquiring active residency through a work contract include: